nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Format: `list STORAGE_LOCATION_NAME`

-* The `STORAGE_LOCATION_NAME` can only be recognized if it is in the pre-defined categories:
+* The `STORAGE_LOCATION_NAME` can only be recognised if it is in the pre-defined categories:
   `FREEZER, UPPER_SHELF, MIDDLE_SHELF, LOWER_SHELF, DRAWERS, FRIDGE_DOOR, OTHER`
 * The `STORAGE_LOCATION_NAME` is case-insensitive.
 * If invalid input detected, `FridgeFriend` would give an error message.